Skip to main content

 12-month financial cleanup

-We audit and clean your QuickBooks, reclassify personal expenses, convert to accrual basis if needed, and build a clean 3-year P&L and balance sheet.
+We review and clean your QuickBooks, reclassify personal expenses, convert to accrual basis if needed, and build a clean 3-year P&L and balance sheet — ready to hand to your CPA for any formal reviewed or audited financial statements buyers require.

 2